ixjf/MSIRGB/README.md

 # Reported working motherboards

- **It is still possible to use this program with any motherboard that isn't listed above or in section [Motherboard support](#motherboard-support), but do it at your own risk.**
+ **It is still possible to use this program with any motherboard that isn't listed here or in section [Motherboard support](#motherboard-support), but do it at your own risk.**

 ## Reported working from section [Motherboard support](#motherboard-support)
  - MSI B450I GAMING PLUS AC